Website Canadian Stage Company

 Founded in 1987, Canadian Stage is one of the country’s leading not-for-profit contemporary performing arts organizations.
 The company produces, presents, commissions, and collaborates with multiple partners on cross-disciplinary work with a focus on performance styles that integrate theatre, dance, film, visual arts and more.
 Sharing innovative and vibrant performance work from Canada and around the world, the company stages an annual season at three Toronto venues (The Bluma Appel Theatre at TOLive; The Berkeley Street Theatre; and the High Park Amphitheatre), in addition to running a series of artist training through our MFA in Theatre Stage Direction in collaboration with York University, RBC Emerging Artist Program, and TD Programs, Canadian Stage has established a distinct place within the national cultural landscape.
 Operating in the culturally vibrant downtown east end of Toronto, Canadian Stage is a home for new, challenging dynamic art forms, as well as an incubator and exporter of leading edge contemporary and multidisciplinary activity.
 For more information, visit www.canadianstage.com.

-Submit a letter of interest and CV to Lisa Traini, by Friday, April 12 via email: email@example.com.
-Please note “CS Director of Finance and Administration” as the subject line.
+Submit a letter of interest and CV to Lisa Traini, by Friday, March 22 via email: firstname.lastname@example.org.
+Please note “CS Manager Government and Foundations” as the subject line.
 No telephone inquiries, please.